tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 For now, all the expression we have are *binary expressions*.
 This is where we'll
-do all of our operators.
+have all of our operator parsing.

 We have: